DEPARTMENT OF MILITARY SCIENCE

 MSC 403 MILITARY WRITING (3 credits) Improves student's ability to prepare effective staff studies, research papers and briefings.
 Prerequisite: Approval of the Professor of Military Science.
 (For BLS purposes, course may be considered CAPSTONE.)

 MSC 404 LEADERSHIP LABORATORY (1 credit) Development of tactical skills, military planning, drill and ceremonies, and land navigation.
 Prerequisite: Concurrent enrollment in MSC 401 or 402.

 MSC 410 MILITARY HISTORY (3 credits) A study of military commanders, strategies, and tactics.
 1700-present.
 Prerequisite: Approval of the Professor of Military Science.

 *To enroll in MSC 203, the student must 1) successfully complete a U.S. Army-approved physical examination; 2) be a U.S. citizen; 3) not have completed or received placement credit for the Basic Course (MSC 101, 102, 201 and 202, or 3 years JROTC, or prior service); 4) have a minimum of 2 years of academic undergraduate or graduate work remaining; and 5) have a minimum cumulative GPA of 2.0 on a 4.0 scale.
-The student who enrolls in MSC 203 is provided transportation to and from LTC, fees, room and board, as well as approximately $800 in pay and allowances.
-Attendance at the LTC qualifies the student for the Army ROTC advanced course when taken in lieu of the Basic Course requirement.
+The student who enrolls in MSC 203 is provided transportation to and from CIET, fees, room and board, as well as approximately $800 in pay and allowances.
+Attendance at the CIET qualifies the student for the Army ROTC advanced course when taken in lieu of the Basic Course requirement.